Brazil, France allege Rio Olympics vote-buying scheme

 Brazilian and French authorities said Tuesday they uncovered an international corruption scheme aimed at buying votes in awarding the 2016 Olympics.
-This is the latest allegation to sully the legacy of the Rio Games, the first Olympics in South America.
+It is the latest allegation to sully the legacy of the Rio Games, the first Olympics in South America.

 The disclosures came as police in Rio de Janeiro raided the home of Brazilian Olympic Committee President Carlos Nuzman.
 They emerged with suitcases, documents and a computer.
 Police said detention warrants had been issued for Nuzman and an associate, businessman Arthur Cesar de Menezes Soares Filho, who authorities believe to be in Miami.

 Nuzman left his house accompanied by his lawyer and later appeared at a police station for questioning.
+He left a few hours later without commenting.
 Lawyer Sergio Mazzillo said his client would co-operate but "did not commit any irregularity."

 "Unfortunately, this has created a media spectacle," Mazzillo said.